Austinkkk3/interac-watsonx-labs/Lab 2 - LLM Monitoring/README.md

 ## Getting Started

 1. Navigate to Watsonx.ai using IBM Cloud.
-Use [link](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
 Make sure that you are in correct account and check that US(Dallas) is selected as the location.
-Your environment will be named something like "watsonx-events2".
+Your environment will be named something like "watsonx-events-001".

    ![IBM Cloud Login](images/image2.png)
    ![IBM Cloud Region](images/image3.png)